Mountains of Sakura Cherry Blossoms and the serene Arakura Jinja await.

 Arakura-yama is about 30 minutes by car from central Tsuruoka City (Google Maps Link) on the Shonai Coast of Yamagata Prefecture.
 Tsuruoka is accessible from Shonai Airport, about one hour flight from Tokyo, or on the Joetsu Shinkansen Bullet Train and Inaho Express via Niigata (more details here).
 Like most places in rural Japan, public transport is minimal at best, so you’re going to want to go by car if you can.

-There are three main trails up Arakura-yama; the Yura trailhead, the Aburato trailhead, and the main path to Arakura Shrine from the Takeura trailhead.
+There are three main trails up Arakura-yama; the Yura trailhead, the Aburato trailhead, and the Takeura Trailhead using the main path to Arakura Jinja (shrine).
 The Yura Trailhead is probably the most action packed, and it offers views that the other two don’t, such as the port town of Yura.
-The Aburato trail is shorter and steeper than the Yura Trailhead, so is good for some trail running, or a quick hike.
-The Takeura Trailhead basically cuts straight to the point, taking you via Arakura Shrine, which was one of the most beautiful shrines I have ever been too tucked into a secret mountain forest.
+The Aburato trailhead is shorter yet steeper than the Yura Trailhead, so is good for some trail running, or a quick hike.
+The Takeura Trailhead basically cuts straight to the point, taking you via Arakura Jinja, which was one of the most beautiful shrines I have ever been too tucked into a secret mountain forest.

 From Tsuruoka station, go to Route 7, and follow Route 7 until you get to Route 131 that leads into Yura.
 Follow Route 131, and take a right on Route 50.
 After a short while, you will find Yura Yaotome Hotel on your left.
 There is a small gravel path in front of the Yura Yaotome Hotel.
 Follow this path to the end and you will see a white fence and a bear sign.
 This is the correct location.
 Park your car behind the bear sign, and the path goes up into the mountains where the fence ends.